Lanhild/web-check-cloudron/README.md

-# Starter Cloudron App
+# Web-Check Cloudron App

 <!-- This is the place for the description of your application.
 It's usage, description, and potential dependencies. -->

-This repository contains the Cloudron app package source for <Project>, a template Cloudron application.
+This repository contains the Cloudron app package source for [Web-Check](https://web-check.xyz/), an all-in-one OSINT tool for analysing any website.

-The package aims to set global development standards for Cloudron packages to ensure uniformity and ease of sharing.

 ## Configuration